Rivalz-ai/ADCS-docs/MultipleInput.md

 }
 ```

-==> **The initial request has 4 flows and 1 other initial request.
+==> **The initial request has 4 flows and 1 nested initial request.
 The core flow is the last one and the out put of this flow is the output of the initial request.**